HasaanToor/Battleship/README.md

 # Battleships

-A project consisting of a hardware-software hybrid implementation of the classic two-player strategy guessing game.
+A project consisting of a hardware-software hybrid implementation of the classic two-player strategy guessing game, built in C on a **STM32F103RB** (Cortex-M3) micro-controller using the Keil µVision IDE.

 ---